matthiasferch/tsm/README.md

     v1.multiply(v2); // writes the result of the multiplication into v1 v2.multiply(v1); // writes the result of the multiplication into v2

-The reason for all of these different ways of doing the same thing is that object allocation in JavaScript is slow and dynamic allocation shoud therefore be reduced to a minimum.
+The reason for all of these different ways of doing the same thing is that object allocation in Javascript is slow and dynamic allocation shoud therefore be reduced to a minimum.

 For this reason, static methods offer an optional destination parameter: